MCluck90/foal-ts-monorepo/README.md

 4. Go to the debugging tab and run `Attach to server`
 5. Now select and run `Launch client`
 6. You are know debugging the server and the client at the same time!

+## Additional Technologies

+Check out other branches on here, such as `redux`, to get a version equipped to use that technology.